Embedded insurance to capture user interest: 5 things fintechs should know

 - Travel insurance

-With the right embedded insurance partner, you can decide which products add the most value for your unique users.
+With the right embedded insurance partner, you can decide which products add the most value for your users.

 For Rewire, they decided that built-in accident protection was the best way to reassure their community of migrant workers.
 If the migrant is involved in an accident while they’re abroad and unable to work, their family back home will still be covered.